unski11ed/wp-plugin-base/readme.md

 To build the plugin run `npm run build`

 ## Before you start...
-Initially you should fill the `plugin-configuration.json` file which should contain the plugin name, author name, version etc. That data is needed mainly for Wordpress which will display in the plugin install/management section.
-These are the fields you will find inside:
+Initially you should fill the `plugin-configuration.json` file which should contain the plugin name, author name, version etc. That data is needed mainly for Wordpress which will display it in the plugin install/management section.
+These are the fields you will find inside the file:

 - `namespace` - the namespace that will be used for the PHP code.
 In the code it is represented by a \_\_PluginNamespace\_\_ tag.
 Use this namespace as a base for all of your code.
 - `name` - name of the plugin which will be visible within Wordpress plugin management